decuant/pDNS/README.md

 When purging servers note that a server with 2 addresses having different responding status is a logical failure.

 At file load time a filter is applied, it will blank addresses that are found too often in the failing servers' list.
 Theresold is fixed in code.
 Failures are consecutive, a success will reset the server's address status.
+Polling servers often will automatically let have a purified list of servers that are almost always responding.

+The application does not enforce to save the file if modified.

 File ``user.lua`` is a container for plugin functions, it can be modified and reloaded at run time.